RI Divorce Laws You Should Know

 Divorce Laws In Rhode Island – What You Should Know

-This is an overview of the five Rhode Island Divorce Laws covering the issues that cause the most conflict and anxiety for all divorcing couples.
-There’s also an overview of a few laws pertaining to divorce procedure and filing requirements and definitions of commonly used legal terminology used in divorce paperwork.
+This is a overview of the five Rhode Island Divorce Laws covering the important issues that generally cause the most conflict and anxiety for all divorcing couples.
+There’s also a brief overview of a few laws pertaining to divorce procedure and filing requirements and definitions of commonly used legal terminology used in divorce paperwork.
 For specific legal advice regarding the effect of these laws in your divorce always consult with a licensed attorney.

 • “In addition to or in lieu of an order to pay spousal support made pursuant to a complaint for divorce, the court may assign to either the husband or wife a portion of the estate of the other.”
 From the R.I.
 General Laws: Title 15 Domestic Relations – Divorce and Separation § 15-5-16.1.

-The RI Family Court uses what’s described as the “Equitable Distribution” method to settle marital property disputes if a divorcing couple can’t reach a settlement on their own.
-The Equitable Distribution method is used to divide marital property fairly in a legally defined sense – it doesn’t just divide everything 50/50.
-Like the awarding of Alimony, the formula is based on the length of the marriage; individual income levels; financial contributions to the marital assets; the parties’ education or job related skills and the length of time out of the workforce caring for children and the home and a number of other factors.
-Pre-marital property and assets are taken into account and set aside (with certain exceptions), and the property settlement is determined before Alimony is awarded.
-The majority of couples feel it’s fair and even verbally agree to a 50/50 split before their divorce – but then they visit two different attorneys with two different versions of why their marriage is in trouble and they come away with two different legal opinions on what they’re entitled to – and both believe they know the truth.
+• The RI Family Court uses what’s described as the “Equitable Distribution” method to settle marital property disputes if a divorcing couple can’t reach a settlement on their own.
+The Equitable Distribution method is used to divide marital property fairly in a legally defined sense – and this doesn’t always automatically divide everything 50/50 down the middle.
+Like the awarding of Alimony, the formula is based on the length of the marriage; the parties’ individual income levels and financial contributions to their marital assets; the parties’ education or job related skills; the length of time out of the workforce caring for children and the home and a number of other factors.
+Pre-marital personal property and assets may be taken into account and set aside (with certain exceptions) if they exist, and the property settlement is typically determined before Alimony is awarded, if applicable.
+Typically, when a couple decides to divorce they feel a 50/50 split is fair and may agree verbally on such a division of assets and debt between themselves.
+But unfortunately, what can happen after they each consult with two different attorneys – telling two different versions of why their marriage is in trouble – they may come away with two different legal opinions as to what they’re entitled to and both believe they know the truth.
 This puts them at odds with each other right from the start.
-The real truth is that if you both want 50% of what you had when you decided to get a divorce – not 50% of what’s left after you spend a bundle on legal fees fighting in court – the way to do this is to stay on the same page and the way to stay on the same page is to mediate your divorce.
+The truth is that if you both want 50% of what you had before you decided to divorce – not 50% of what’s left after you spend thousands of your hard earned dollars on legal fees fighting in court – the wisest and most reliable way to do this is to remain committed to avoiding an expensive legal battle and the best way to do this is to use divorce mediation to create your divorce settlement.
 Together.

 • “In a proceeding for divorce, divorce from bed and board, a miscellaneous petition without the filing of divorce proceedings, or child support, the court shall order either or both parents owing a duty of support to a child to pay an amount based upon a formula and guidelines adopted by an administrative order of the family court.”
 From the R.I.
 General Laws: Title 15 Domestic Relations – Divorce and Separation § 15-5-16.2.

-Child Support payments are based on the financial resources of the custodial parent; the standard of living the child would have enjoyed if the marriage had not ended; the financial resources of the non-custodial parent and other factors and ends on the child’s 18th birthday or 90 days after high school graduation.
+• Child Support payments are based on the financial resources and income of the custodial parent; the standard of living the child would have enjoyed had the marriage not ended; the financial resources and income of the non-custodial parent and other factors and the legal obligation ends on the child’s 18th birthday or 90 days after high school graduation – unless, under IRS rules, the young adult child may be declared as a legal dependent.
+Check with your accountant or tax preparer to properly determine if this may apply to your children.
 The payment amount is calculated using the R.I.
 Child Support Guidelines which are based on the Income Shares method of determining financial support for children and are revised periodically by the court.
-Child support is not taxable or tax deductible and can modified by petitioning the court and submitting the necessary evidence for approval of the change.
-Common examples of reasons for modifying child support are a substantial change in the children’s health care premiums or a dramatic change in one spouses’ employment status or gross monthly income.
-Any modifications to child support must be approved and granted by the court and are monitored by the R.I.
+Child support is not taxable for the recipient, or tax deductible for the payer and can be modified by petitioning the court and submitting the necessary evidence for approval of the change.
+Common examples of approved reasons for modifying child support are a substantial change in the cost of the children’s health insurance premiums or day care, one parties’ employment status or a major increase or decrease in either parties’ gross monthly income.
+Any modifications to the court ordered child support amount must be approved and granted by the court and the payment process is monitored by the R.I.
 Office of Child Support Services.
-Closely behind Alimony as the most contentious issue between divorced parents, calculating child support has become more complex in recent years because of legitimate modifications and the increased number of divorcing parents agreeing on customized child custody/child placement arrangements.
-And unfortunately, paying child support has become more difficult for many due to the high unemployment rate and the depressed economy.
-But make no mistake, family court systems take this issue very seriously and the proliferation of stricter laws and organizations empowered to collect unpaid child support is evidence of this fact.
-Penalties for non-payment of child support start with mandatory garnishment of wages and increase from there to include the seizure of various types of insurance settlements, income tax returns, inheritances and lottery jackpot winnings in addition to the confiscation and sale of financial assets such as real estate, investments, automobiles and more.
+Closely behind Alimony as possibly the most contentious financial issue between divorced parents, calculating child support has become more complex in recent years because of legitimate modifications and the increased number of divorcing parents wanting to customize their child custody/child placement arrangements.
+Child support is typically collected and paid to the recipient by a garnishment of the payer’s wages or salary by court order, with the recipient needing to waive this process during the divorce proceeding if they trust the other party and feel this isn’t necessary.
+Make no mistake, family court systems take this issue very seriously and the proliferation of stricter laws and the existence of organizations in all 50 states empowered to collect unpaid child support is evidence of this fact.
+Legal remedies and penalties for non-payment of child support start with mandatory garnishment of the payer’s wages or salary or even the seizure of various types of bank accounts, insurance settlements, income tax returns, inheritances and lottery jackpot winnings, in addition to the confiscation and sale of financial assets such as real estate, investments, automobiles and more.

 • “Alimony is designed to provide support for a spouse for a reasonable length of time to enable the recipient to become financially independent and self-sufficient.”
 From the R.I.
 General Laws: Title 15 Domestic Relations – Divorce and Separation § 15-5-16.

-Alimony, or ongoing marital support payments paid to a former spouse, is awarded by the judge and based on the length of the marriage; the parties’ conduct; their health and age; their education and earning capabilities; the length of time out of the workforce caring for children and the home and many other factors and it is not awarded in every divorce.
-Alimony is tax deductible for the payer and taxable for the recipient because the IRS considers it a source of earned income.
-Alimony is arguably the most contentious issue in a divorce because for the payer it’s often piggybacked on top of child support, and for the recipient it’s often vital to their financial survival after their separation.
-But the biggest reason it’s such a sensitive subject is because the legitimate need and purpose of Alimony is often overshadowed by its use by aggressive divorce attorneys as a tool for the financial punishment and even humiliation of their client’s opponent.
-In contrast, during our mediation sessions the detailed financial reports we provide give divorcing couples a realistic picture of both the need and the ability to pay and this makes all the difference when trying to agree on a settlement.
-The honest, open discussion of this information plus the lack of aggression and courtroom drama makes the subject of necessary Alimony payments much easier to discuss and agree on.
+• Alimony, or spousal support, the ongoing financial support payments paid to a former spouse for a designated period of time is awarded by the judge and based on the length of the marriage; the parties’ conduct and fidelity during their marriage in some instances; their overall health and age; their individual education and earning potential after the divorce; the length of time out of the workforce caring for children and the home and a number of other factors and it is not automatically awarded in every divorce.
+Very Important Fact: As of January 1st, 2019, alimony is no longer tax deductible for the payer or taxable for the recipient.
+This is due to the Tax Cuts and Jobs Act of 2017 passed by Congress.
+If you, like we do, feel this is unfair and unwarranted, we encourage you share your thoughts with your representatives in Congress and the Senate.
+Given the recent changes in the income tax status of alimony payments under federal law, this subject is likely to remain a contentious financial issue when couples divorce due to the fact that for the payer, it’s often piggybacked on top of child support payments, and for the recipient it can be vital to their financial stability once they separate and live apart.
+Another unfortunate reason alimony is such a sensitive subject is because the legitimate need and reason for ongoing spousal support payments is often overshadowed by the aggressive use of it by divorce attorneys as a tool for financial punishment and even humiliation of their client’s opponent.
+In contrast, during our divorce mediation sessions the detailed financial reports we provide our divorcing couples give a realistic picture of both the need by one party and the ability to pay by the other and this can make a world of difference when they’re trying to agree on a fair settlement.
+The honest, open discussion of this information plus the lack of aggression and courtroom drama can make the subject of necessary alimony payments much easier to discuss and agree on.

 • “In the event of a final judgment of divorce, whether absolute or otherwise, where one party to the divorce was at the time of the entry of the judgment for divorce a member of a health plan providing family coverage [...] or a member of a health maintenance organization [...] or any similar health plan [...] the person who was the spouse of the party prior to the entry of judgment for divorce may remain eligible for continuing benefits under the plan and health maintenance organization without additional premium or examination if the order is included in the judgment when entered.”
 From the R.I.
 General Laws: Title 27 Insurance – Insurance Continuation Act § 27-20.4-1 .